Git-Mediawiki/Git-Mediawiki/docs/Remote-Helpers.md

 ###Import

 Import prints a fast-import stream of the mediawiki to the standard output.
 It is interfaced with the mediawiki API.
-Using [[git notes]], it is possible to know which revision was the last imported from the mediawiki.
+Using [git notes](Git-notes.md), it is possible to know which revision was the last imported from the mediawiki.
 If it's a git clone, the value is 0 and every revision is imported from the wiki.
 Otherwise, it only imports revisions that were created after the last one.
 Finally, it prints the fast-import stream with this format for each revision :

 This chunk handles the data part :